 Stay current on your immunizations.
 Seniors with a weakened immune system are more vulnerable to catching colds and the flu or could even catch a more severe illnesses including pneumonia.
 Older adults should consult with their doctor about seasonal and year-round immunizations that are best for their overall health.

 Eat a balanced diet.
 Adding vegetables to soups and fruits to smoothies is an easy way to add vitamin-enriched foods to a senior’s diet.
-With less natural sunlight during winter to boost a body’s vitamin D level, eating vitamin-D fortified foods including grains, milk and seafood can help.
+With less natural sunlight during winter to boost a Healthy Body’s vitamin D level, eating vitamin-D fortified foods including grains, milk and seafood can help.
 Individuals who remain indoors more during winter find it tempting to eat starchy convenience foods and skip fresh fruits and vegetables.

 Drink lots of fluids.
 Hot tea, apple cider and cocoa are fun additions to a wintertime beverage list, but stay mindful of the extra sugar and calories.
 Although the elderly may not feel as thirsty in cooler weather, drinking six to eight glasses of liquid a day is still advised.

 Ward off isolation and depression.
 Harsh weather invites less social interaction, and for many seniors, can put a damper on mental health.
 To prevent loneliness and the winter blues in the elderly, schedule regular outings, personal visits, phone calls and social networking.
-Staying connected with others helps trigger the body’s natural mood lifters including dopamine, serotonin and endorphins.
+Staying connected with others helps trigger the Healthy Body’s natural mood lifters including dopamine, serotonin and endorphins.